By The Wild Women On Top Coastrek Team in partnership with Beyond Blue

 It’s what Coastrek is all about.

-Coastrek looks a little different this year.
-But we’re still in this together, walking with friends and proudly supporting Beyond Blue.
-On Friday September 4, hundreds of women - and a few men - will come together across the country to walk for mental health.
+On Friday September 4, hundreds of women - and a few men - came together across the country to walk for mental health.
+On Friday October 30, our Victorian Coastrekkers will do the same.

-One Coastrek team based in Brisbane can’t wait to get out on the trail on Event Day.
-Celeste, Sarah, Annette, and Kim from Team White Dogs have been walking and fundraising together for months.
-Together, they've raised over $5,ooo!
+One Coastrek team based in Brisbane have inspired us with their resilience, mental tuffness and teamwork.
+Celeste, Sarah, Annette, and Kim from Team White Dogs have been walked and fundraised together for months.
+Together, they've raised over $6,ooo for Beyond Blue!
 For Team White Dogs, training and raising funds for Beyond Blue has brought them closer together in the age of physical distancing.

 Celeste shares how her team has stayed connected, motivated, and well during COVID-19.